Early Life and Education of Robert Kraft: A Complete Timeline

 Others born on this day/year

-In 1962, Robert Kraft met Myra Hiatt at a delicatessen in Boston's Back Bay.
+In 1962, Kraft met Myra Hiatt at a delicatessen in Boston's Back Bay.

 In June 1963, Robert Kraft married Myra Hiatt.

-In 1965, Robert Kraft received an MBA from Harvard Business School.
+In 1965, Kraft received an MBA from Harvard Business School.

-In 1971, Robert Kraft became a season ticket holder for the New England Patriots when the team moved to Schaefer Stadium.
+Since 1971, Kraft has been a New England Patriots season ticket holder, when the team moved to Schaefer Stadium.

 1989: Passport to Israel Fund Launched

-In 1990, Kraft, along with his wife and father-in-law, funded a joint professorship between Brandeis University and the College of the Holy Cross, establishing the Kraft-Hiatt endowed chairs in comparative religion, which was the first inter-religious endowed chairs in the United States.
+In 1990, Kraft, his wife, and his father-in-law funded a joint professorship between Brandeis University and the College of the Holy Cross, forming the Kraft-Hiatt endowed chairs in comparative religion.

 In 2000, Kraft donated $11.5 million to construct the Columbia/Barnard Hillel, which is made of the same white stone used in Jerusalem.

-In 2005, during a visit to Saint Petersburg, Robert Kraft gave Russian President Vladimir Putin his Super Bowl ring, which is now on display at the Kremlin.
+In 2005, Kraft gave his Super Bowl ring to Russian President Vladimir Putin during a visit to Saint Petersburg; it is now on display at the Kremlin.

 2007: Robert K. Kraft Field Named